 To change your logo go to the 'Page Master' under the 'Design' menu

 I am really not sure if Loch Creran itself is worth the effort, except perhaps unless you are desperate for a very classy meal at the Isle of Eriska Hotel.
 Somehow it is a rather dull loch for visiting boaties, albeit with nice mountains at the end heading up towards Glencoe, and lovely woods.
 The roads down each side are obtrusive, and so are the houses.
 It is generally too populated for my taste.
-Anyway anchoring inside the loch iteslf these days is very restricted because it is now a Marine Special Area of Conservation (SAC) owing to the bedrock and biogenic reefs, the latter made from the tube worm Serpula vermicularis (known as serpulid reefs) and the horse mussel Modiolus modiolus (known as horse mussel beds) which can be all too easily damaged by anchors.
-Furthermore, the best thing to see is a bit out of range of the anchorages that remain - the Scottish Sea Life Sanctuary.
+Anyway, anchoring inside the loch iteslf these days is very restricted because it is now a Marine Special Area of Conservation (SAC) owing to the bedrock and biogenic reefs, the latter made from the tube worm Serpula vermicularis (known as serpulid reefs) and the horse mussel Modiolus modiolus (known as horse mussel beds) which can be all too easily damaged by anchors.
 Maybe boaties should leave the place to the worms and visit by road.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add - by clicking HERE

 to the loch, now gone.

 Click on a name to go to the anchorage